Automattic/jetpack/readme.txt

 * Slideshow Block: depending on viewport, display prev/next arrows.
 * Slideshow Block: remove outline when focussing on the block.
 * Sync: offer posts, comments, and comment meta checksums when providing sync status.
+* WordPress.com Toolbar: display hamburger icon in toolbar when in the block editor.

 **Improved compatibility**